apache/cordova-medic/SLAVES.md

 - `ANDROID_HOME`, equal to the absolute path to the Android SDK directory
 - `PATH`, extended to contain `ANDROID_HOME/tools` and `ANDROID_HOME/platform_tools`

-To run Appium tests, you may also need to download the [latest chromedriver][chromedriver] and set the following environment variable:

-- `CHROMEDRIVER_EXECUTABLE`, equal to the absolute path to the chromedriver executable

-This is needed to avoid the bug in older chromedriver versions that was preventing Appium tests to switch contexts.
-There are a bunch of github issues created for this bug in Appium project: [1][appium_bug_1], [2][appium_bug_2], [3][appium_bug_3].

 #### SDK

 Once the SDK base is installed, actual tools and libraries can be installed by running: